Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: The Cosmic Blazar Population and Gravitational-Wave Backgrounds

-where we have taken the null hypothesis and binary hypothesis to be equally probable such that ${\cal P}({\rm N}) = {\cal P}({\rm B})$.
+where we have taken the null hypothesis and binary hypothesis to be {\it a priori} equally probable such that ${\cal P}({\rm N}) = {\cal P}({\rm B})$.
 The likelihood of model X is

-where ${\cal P}_{\rm PTA}(A)$ is the posterior amplitude distribution measured by PTAs.
-In the same manner as S18, we quantify tension with the PPTA upper limits \citep{shannon_gravitational_2015}, where we approximate the PPTA posterior amplitude distribution as a Fermi function of the form
+where ${\cal P}_{\rm PTA}(A)$ is the posterior amplitude distribution returned by the analysis of PTA data.
+Following S18, we quantify tension with the PPTA upper limits \citep{shannon_gravitational_2015}, where we approximate the PPTA posterior amplitude distribution as a Fermi function of the form

 where $C_1 = 1.63$, $C_2 = 1.2{\times}10^{-16}$, and $C_3 = 2.6{\times}10^{-16}$.
 The probability of the null hypothesis is $p_{\rm N} = p({\rm D}|{\rm N})/(p({\rm D}|{\rm N})+p({\rm D}|{\rm B}))$ and the probability of the binary hypothesis is $p_{\rm B} = 1 - p_{\rm N}$.